grafana/agent/docs/sources/flow/reference/components/otelcol.processor.transform.md

 * [metrics][metrics protobuf]
 * [logs][logs protobuf]

-Whenever possible, associate your statements to the context that the statement intend to transform.
+Whenever possible, associate your statements to the context which the statement intens to transform.
-Although you can modify resource attributes associated to a span using the `span` context, it is more efficient to use the `resource` context.
-This is because contexts are nested: the efficiency comes because higher-level contexts can avoid iterating through any of the contexts at a lower level.
+The contexts are nested, and the higher-level contexts don't have to iterate through any of the contexts at a lower level.
+For example, although you can modify resource attributes associated to a span using the `span` context, it is more efficient to use the `resource` context.

 ### output block